Why do people migrate?

 Starter Activity

 Ask students to brainstorm about reasons why people might leave their country.
-Ask them to think about reasons that might be voluntary and reasons that might be forced?
+Ask them to think about reasons that might be voluntary and reasons that might be forced.
 Ask them to explain the difference between the two.
-Ask them to think about how the COVID-19 pandemic might influence migration, both as a driver and an obstacle (lack of jobs in home country due to pandemic; closed borders making it harder to move to another country; etc).
+Ask them to think about how conflicts such as the wars in Ukraine and Gaza might influence migration, both as a driver and an obstacle.

 Interactive Visualization